GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/wellboreProblems/edpWellbore/Example.rst

   - The boundary conditions (the reduction of wellbore pressure and constraints of the outer boundaries have to be set)

 In this example, we need to specify isotropic horizontal stress (:math:`\sigma_h` = -11.25 MPa) and vertical stress (:math:`\sigma_v` = -15.0 MPa).
-To reach equilibrium, a compressive traction :math:`P_w` = -11.25 MPa is instantaneously applied at the wellbore wall ``rneg`` at time :math:`t` = 0 s, which will then be gradually reduced to a lower absolute value (-2.0 MPa) to let wellbore contract.
+To reach equilibrium, a compressive traction :math:`p_w` = -11.25 MPa is instantaneously applied at the wellbore wall ``rneg`` at time :math:`t` = 0 s, which will then be gradually reduced to a lower absolute value (-2.0 MPa) to let wellbore contract.
 The boundaries at ``tneg`` and ``tpos`` are subjected to roller constraints.
 The plane strain condition is ensured by fixing the vertical displacement at ``zneg`` and ``zpos`` The far-field boundary is fixed in horizontal displacement.
 These boundary conditions are set up through the ``FieldSpecifications`` section.